pts/tinyveracrypt/README.txt

 detect the UUID above without opening the encrypted volume (i.e. without knowing the passphrase).

-The simple `tinyveracrypt.py init --ofs=0 --filesystem=...' commands above also support `--fake-luks-uuid=...'.
+The simple `tinyveracrypt.py init --type=veracrypt --ofs=0 --filesystem=...' commands above
+also support `--fake-luks-uuid=...'.

 The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs